SQL Server Management Studio: A Guide to User Management

 Assigning Roles and Permissions

 SQL Server uses roles to simplify permission management.
-Roles are predefined sets of permissions that can be assigned to users.
+Roles are predefined sets of permissions that can be assigned to users or groups.
 There are two main types of roles:

 - Server Roles: These apply at the server level and include roles like